eaglerock1337/marks.dev/docs/BOOTSTRAP.md

 ## Approach and Goals

-- I am [this guide by Alexander Sniffin](https://alexsniffin.medium.com/a-guide-to-building-a-kubernetes-cluster-with-raspberry-pis-23fa4938d420) as a starting template
+- I am using [this guide by Alexander Sniffin](https://alexsniffin.medium.com/a-guide-to-building-a-kubernetes-cluster-with-raspberry-pis-23fa4938d420) as a starting template
 - Build in additional production-grade security (e.g. no unauthenticated logins, port restrictions)
 - Leverage ArgoCD as the primary orchestration system for all services
 - Create Helm charts for all internal services to be managed by ArgoCD
 - Services for the cluster to manage:
   - `HTTP/80` - Internal websites and local network traffic
   - `HTTPS/443` - External site traffic using letsencerypt.org as the CA
+  - `PiHole/53` - [DNS-based ad blocking](https://pi-hole.net/) for running on Raspberry Pi
   - `DNS/53` - BIND internal DNS server managing internal domains with PiHole as its root
+  - `Prometheus/9090` - Metrics gathering and system monitoring
+  - `Grafana/8080` - System analytics and data visualization site
+  - `Ansible/22` - Cluster-hosted baremetal server orchestration and configuration
+  - `Tekton` - Kubernetes-based cloud-native CI/CD pipeline framework
+  - `Upptime/443` - Uptime Monitoring and status page ([status.marks.dev](https://status.marks.dev))
   - `Nextcloud` - [On-prem cloud solution](https://nextcloud.com/) for sharing files, calendars, contacts, and tasks across all devices
   - `Plex/32400` - [On-prem media streaming service](https://plex.tv/) for TV, Movies, and Audio
   - `Home Assistant` - [Home automation](https://www.home-assistant.io/) and IoT device management solution